fusioncharts/dev_centre_docs/using-with-server-side-languages/asp-net/introduction.md

 </table>

-<p class="text-info"> It is not necessary that you assign values for all parameters during initialization.
+>  It is not necessary that you assign values for all parameters during initialization.
 The order of parameters, however, needs to be preserved.
 Also, you need to make sure that all of these parameters have been assigned values using the constructor, the `Chart` class methods, or the `Render()` method before you run the application.
 If not, either the chart will not render at all or it will not render the way you want it to. </p>

 ### Methods under the Chart Class